HomeAccount ReceivableDunning 101: The Ultimate Guide for Collection Teams

 Step 1: Identify Account Category

-The first step is to create an accounts receivable aging report and assess the customer’s past payment behavior.
-This would highlight pending invoices, the amount owed by each customer, and their respective payment trends.
-Analyze the reports and categorize the customer accounts into three segments:
+The first step is to create an accounts receivable aging report and review the customer’s past payment habits.
+This will show the unpaid invoices, the amount each customer owes, and how they have paid in the past.
+Look at the reports and divide the customer accounts into three groups:

 1) High risk – Accounts that are delinquent and require immediate follow-up action.